bharget/heroicon/README.md

 <%= heroicon "search" %>
 ```

 Heroicon comes with two variants, `:outline` and `:solid`.
-By default it uses the variant provided in the configuration file that was generated during installation.
+The default variant is `:solid`.
+This can be changed in `config/initializers/heroicon.rb`, which is generated during installation.
 To overwrite this in the view, use

 ```rb
 <%= heroicon "search", variant: :outline %>